Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search

-Reinforcement learning (RL) offers a natural setting to investigate this interplay~\cite{Sutton1998}.
-An RL agent improves its policy by interacting with an environment and updating value functions based on observed rewards.
+Reinforcement learning (RL) offers a natural setting to study this interplay~\cite{sutton98}.
+An RL agent improves its policy by interacting with an environment and updating its value function---its running estimate of the long-run reward attainable from each state---based on observed rewards.
 Unlike a memoryless searcher, the agent carries forward what it has learned, so resetting does not merely shorten individual trajectories---it shapes how experience accumulates across training.
-Resetting affects both search and learning dynamics.
-First, it can increase the rate at which the agent encounters rewards by discouraging long trajectories.
-Second, it reshapes how reward information propagates across the state space.
-A fundamental question arises as to which mechanism dominates and under what conditions resetting improves learning.
+Resetting thus acts through two channels.
+First, by truncating long trajectories, it can raise the rate at which the agent encounters rewards.
+Second, it can reshape how reward information propagates across the state space.
+Which channel dominates, and under what conditions, is the central question.

-Here, we investigate stochastic resetting as a control parameter for reinforcement learning.
-Beginning with Q-learning~\cite{Watkins1992}---a canonical model-free RL algorithm---in GridWorld and stochastic cliff environments, we show that resetting robustly accelerates policy convergence.
-It improves both search efficiency and learning speed in large environments; in smaller systems where resetting does \emph{not} reduce the MFPT for a random walker, faster convergence persists, demonstrating that resetting accelerates learning beyond what search optimization alone would predict.
-To clarify the mechanism, we compare the effects of resetting with the discount factor~$\gamma$.
-While discounting modifies the optimal value landscape and thus changes the learned policy, stochastic resetting leaves the optimal policy unchanged; instead, it biases learning toward shorter effective trajectories and more efficient reward propagation.
+Here, we show that stochastic resetting---a tunable, randomized counterpart to the episode-length truncation already common in reinforcement learning~\cite{pardo18}---accelerates reinforcement learning beyond its effect on first-passage time.
+In tabular Q-learning~\cite{watkins89,watkins92} on an open GridWorld, resetting speeds learning by more than it speeds the random search of an otherwise identical diffusive agent.
+Sharp (deterministic) resetting reaches a higher peak learning speedup than stochastic resetting, but over a narrower band of reset rates.
+On a stochastic cliff task (WindyCliff), resetting accelerates learning without reshaping the optimal policy, in contrast to the discount factor, which reshapes it directly.
+In a continuous-state benchmark (MountainCar~\cite{moore90}) solved with a deep Q-network (DQN)~\cite{mnih15}, resetting accelerates training when exploration is hard and rewards are sparse.

-Moving beyond tabular settings, we consider the continuous-state MountainCar benchmark~\cite{mountaincar:90}, solved with a Deep Q-Network (DQN)~\cite{dqn:15}, which approximates the action-value function with a neural network.
-We vary both the exploration difficulty and the reward structure.
-Resetting accelerates learning when the environment poses a hard exploration problem and the primary bottleneck is finding rewards rather than propagating them to distant states.
-Taken together, our results establish stochastic resetting as a simple, tunable mechanism for accelerating learning in adaptive systems, opening a quantitative connection between nonequilibrium resetting processes studied in statistical physics and the dynamics of reinforcement learning.
+Together, these results identify stochastic resetting as a tunable mechanism for accelerating reinforcement learning, extending statistical-physics resetting theory from non-adaptive processes to systems that learn from experience.